 It All Started 14 Years Ago...

-I wanted to get more feedback on my jerky because my husband kept telling me it was great, while he always says that.
-So we made some jerky and brought it to the family Christmas in big ziplock bags.
-It was gone within minutes…oh, and there are about 50 of us at the family Christmas in Vermont.
-Still not convinced, I asked my husband to bring it to work with him and get more feedback.
+I started making jerky after a week long camping trip to Maine.
+I had purchased about 8-9 bags of jerky for the camping trip, and my husband ate it all before we even left!
+Funny how that little 'thing' he did changed our lives and created an entire business for us.
+I would make batches and bring them to the family Christmas in big gallon size bags.
+It was gone within minutes!!
+I asked my husband to bring some to work with him and get more opinions on the flavors, consistency, taste, texture etc..
 It very very rarely even made it to work, he ate it on his hour drive in most mornings.
-On those rare occasions, it made it, they loved it, so I was willing to give it a go….
+On those rare occasions, it made it, they loved it, so I was willing to give it a try.

 Our Successes & How things have Changed